psychemistz/EndoMedical/business_opportunity.md

 **Summary of Technology:**

 Our technology is a **dedicated transcaval closure device** engineered to close the aorto-caval tract created during transcatheter aortic valve replacement (TAVR) in patients with inadequate femoral access.
 Unlike repurposed nitinol occluders, our device is purpose-built to provide secure, hemostatic closure, minimizing complications such as bleeding and device “pull-through.”
-It is designed for optimal deliverability through a 14–16Fr sheath, precisely targeting the unique anatomy of the aorto-caval space.
+It is designed for optimal deliverability through a 14–16 Fr sheath, precisely targeting the unique anatomy of the aorto-caval space.

 **NIH Abstract:[https://www.techtransfer.nih.gov/tech/tab-4543]**
-"This project aims to develop a novel transcaval closure device specifically designed for structural heart interventions in high-risk patients undergoing TAVR.
-Current practice relies on off-label use of occluders intended for other indications, leading to suboptimal outcomes including incomplete immediate sealing and increased bleeding risks.
-Our device leverages advanced materials and a unique deployment mechanism to achieve rapid, secure closure of the aorto-caval tract.
-Early feasibility studies, including a first-in-human trial, have demonstrated 100% successful closure with no vascular complications at 30 days.
-This technology has the potential to expand TAVR eligibility, reduce procedural risks, and ultimately improve patient outcomes."
+"This technology includes a device to close a hole in the wall of a large blood vessel or cardiac chamber from the inside out, delivered over a guidewire and through a catheter or sheath.
+First, the proximal portion deploys within the vessel or chamber and is advanced over a guidewire to oppose the wall and seal the hole.
+Second, the distal portion self-assembles outside the vessel or chamber upon withdrawal of the guidewire.
+Deployment of the distal portion anchors the device securely in place."

 ---